PaloAltoNetworks/iron-skillet/docs/panos_template_guide.rst

     **When to use email alerts**
     The purpose of select email alert forwarding is ensure not to under alert or over alert yet provide critical messages for key events.
     Under alerting reduces visibility to key events while over alerting creates too much noise in the system.
+    The templates are set with a median view to capture key events without too much 'log fatigue' noise

 Referenced Objects